phetsims/paper-land/docs/use/board-api.md

 #### Arguments

-- {number} paperProgramNumber - The number of the paper program.
+- {`number`} paperProgramNumber - The number of the paper program.
-- {Object} scratchpad - A JavaScript object that is unique to the program but shared between all event listeners.
+- {`Object`} scratchpad - A JavaScript object that is unique to the program but shared between all event listeners.
 Assign variables to this object to use the same variable in more than one function.
-- {Object} sharedData - A JavaScript object with global variables of paper-land.
+- {`Object`} sharedData - A JavaScript object with global variables of paper-land.
 See {{Link to sharedData description}}.

 #### Example